BY PASTOR T. O. BANSO

 4. Perfectionism.
 Some people procrastinate because they are waiting for a time that they can do perfectly what they are postponing.
 They don’t want to use the resources they have now because they believe it won’t be enough to achieve something perfect.
 They believe that since the resources are inadequate, the time is not ripe – a time would come when there would be adequate resources to do something perfectly.
 Such people believe that if you can’t do it perfectly, don’t do it all.
 What an error!

 Ecclesiastes 11:4 says, “He who observes the wind will not sow, and he who regards the clouds will not reap” (NKJV).
-The New Living Translation says, “If you wait for perfect conditions, you will never get anything done.”
+The Living Bible says, “If you wait for perfect conditions, you will never get anything done.”

 Someone who does something imperfectly is better than someone who continues to think of doing something perfect but hasn’t done it yet.
 Something not perfect can be improved on.
 In reality, nothing done by humans can be perfect.
 You can’t improve on what is yet to be done.
 Do something!